 - It is proven that getting together with girlfriends often helps women become better cleaners of the kitchen while improving their cooking skills (scientists are still trying to prove this study through intensive research).

 Where to Get Members: Start with your girlfriends, even the ones that do not know how to knit.
 Everyone can be taught.
 Announce your club at your church or local mom’s groups too.
-It is good to get about 5-10 members; any more could be a little overwhelming.
+It is good to get about 5-10 members; any more buy xanax on line could be a little overwhelming.

 How to Get Started: Announce the club wherever you want the members to come from.
 You can announce orally or just post up flyers and signs.
 Be sure to have a meeting space arranged and number where they can sign up.
 Also include any fees they may need for snacks or materials.
 The best clubs usually meet once a week to once every other week.
 This keeps the club flowing, without stepping on everyone’s toes for time.
 Everyone should bring her own yarn and needles.
 However, I must add that I started my knitting club for charity and local businesses and individuals were kind enough to donate yarn and needles.
 All I had to do was ask.